As A US Permanent Resident, Can I Travel with a Green Card and No Passport?

 Can I Travel with a Green Card and No Passport?

-As a US permanent resident, you may be wondering whether you can travel outside of the US with your green card and no passport.
+As a US permanent resident, you may be wondering can i travel without a passport in the us if I have a green card.
 The short answer is: maybe.

 In this guide, I will discuss how to travel using your green card and no passport by using a reentry permit instead of a passport.
 I will also discuss the benefits of having a reentry permit.